Programming language theory

 Programming language theory (PLT) is a branch of computer science that deals with the design, implementation, analysis, characterization, and classification of formal languages known as programming languages.
-Programming language theory is closely related to other fields including mathematics, software engineering, and linguistics.
-There are a number of academic conferences and journals in the area.
+Programming language theory is closely related to other fields including linguistics, mathematics, and software engineering.

 History

-In some ways, the history of programming language theory predates even the development of programming languages themselves.
+In some ways, the history of programming language theory predates even the development of programming languages.
 The lambda calculus, developed by Alonzo Church and Stephen Cole Kleene in the 1930s, is considered by some to be the world's first programming language, even though it was intended to model computation rather than being a means for programmers to describe algorithms to a computer system.
-Many modern functional programming languages have been described as providing a "thin veneer" over the lambda calculus, and many are easily described in terms of it.
+Many modern functional programming languages have been described as providing a "thin veneer" over the lambda calculus, and many are described easily in terms of it.

-The first programming language to be invented was Plankalkül, which was designed by Konrad Zuse in the 1940s, but not publicly known until 1972 (and not implemented until 1998).
-The first widely known and successful high-level programming language was Fortran, developed from 1954 to 1957 by a team of IBM researchers led by John Backus.
+The first programming language to be invented was Plankalkül, which was designed by Konrad Zuse in the 1940s, but not publicly known until 1972, and not implemented until 1998.
+The first widely known and successful high-level programming language was FORTRAN (for Formula Translation), developed from 1954 to 1957 by a team of IBM researchers led by John Backus.
 The success of FORTRAN led to the formation of a committee of scientists to develop a "universal" computer language; the result of their effort was ALGOL 58.
-Separately, John McCarthy of MIT developed Lisp, the first language with origins in academia to be successful.
+Separately, John McCarthy of Massachusetts Institute of Technology (MIT) developed Lisp, the first language with origins in academia to be successful.
 With the success of these initial efforts, programming languages became an active topic of research in the 1960s and beyond.

+Timeline

 Some other key events in the history of programming language theory since then: